chargebee/chargebee-samples/payment-component/vanilla-js/Readme.md

 ## Run the sample app locally

-Follow the steps below to set up the Payment Components Quickstart app in your local environment:
+Follow the steps below to set up the Payment Component Quickstart app in your local environment:

 1. Clone this repository.
 2. Rename the file `payment-component/vanilla-js/apps/client/env.js.example` to `env.js`.